marcverhagen/packaging-tutorial/part1-basics/README.md

 ### 3.1.
 Configuration

 In order to create a distributable package we need to add some configuration files to our Python package.
-This simple example is in this repository in the `example` directory.
+This simple example is in this repository in the `` directory.

 ```
 .